qqeOSAS/EclipseCardReader/README.md

 - **Delete file**: removing file frm sd card
 - **Rename file**: You can enter file name using keabord and save

-## Requirements
+## Required components
-- Any `ESP8266` based board like generic esp8266 or in my case ESP8266 Wemos D1 board.
+- Any `ESP8266` based board like generic esp8266 or in my case ESP8266 Wemos D1 board whinch is compatible with current PCB.
 [AliExpress link](https://a.aliexpress.com/_EIIKsc6)
 - SD Card module.Can be any `SPI MicroSD card reader`.
 This one is compatible with PCB.
 [AliExpress link](https://a.aliexpress.com/_EHWfQvc)
-- Display:  `IIC 128x64 0,96 OLED display` ssd1306 based or ssh1306
+- Display:  `IIC 128x64 0,96 OLED display` ssd1306 based or ssh1306 compatible with PCB [AliExoress link](https://a.aliexpress.com/_EuybAvG)
-- External libraries: `U8g2`, `SD`, `SPI`, and other required dependencies for your display.
+- 5 tactile buttons with 4 contacts [AliExpress link](https://a.aliexpress.com/_EGV2sc6)
-- 4 tactile buttons
+-  1 rezistor 10k

 ## Installation